awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 HTTP Status Code: 400

  **InvalidEndpointException**
- Status Code: 400, Caller used wrong endpoint to write data to a stream\.
-On receiving such an exception, the user must call `GetDataEndpoint` with `AccessMode` set to "READ" and use the endpoint Kinesis Video returns in the next `GetMedia` call\.
+Caller used wrong endpoint to write data to a stream\.
+On receiving such an exception, the user must call `GetDataEndpoint` with `APIName` set to `PUT_MEDIA` and use the endpoint from response to invoke the next `PutMedia` call\.
 HTTP Status Code: 400

  **NotAuthorizedException**
-Status Code: 403, The caller is not authorized to perform an operation on the given stream, or the token has expired\.
+The caller is not authorized to perform an operation on the given stream, or the token has expired\.
 HTTP Status Code: 401

  **ResourceNotFoundException**